Softheon/EnterpriseAPIClients/readme.md

 In order to make requests to the Softheon Enterprise API, you must include the `Authorization` request header with an OAuth 2.0 ***access token***.

-Access tokens are provided by the Softheon Wallet authorization server.
+Access tokens are provided by the Softheon Identity authorization server.
 To obtain an access token, set the `Content-Type` to `application/x-www-form-urlencoded`.
-In the request body set `grant_type` to `client_credentials` and set the `scope` to `enterpriseapi`.
+In the request body set `grant_type` to `password` and set the `scope` to `enterpriseapi openid`.
 Set the `client_id` and `client_secret` to your application's client id and client secret.
+Lastly, set the `username` and `password` to the username and password provided to you on the Softheon hack user card.

 For more information on requesting access tokens, please refer to the [Softheon Enterprise API OAuth 2 documentation](https://hack.softheon.io/documentation/enterprise/topics/oauth2/).